mahmouddwidar/My-Prayer/README.md

 - **Hijri Date**: Displays Hijri calendars for convenience.
 - **Multiple Calculation Methods**: Get calculation method based on your geographic location.
 - **Simple and Clear Interface**: User-friendly interface for quick access to essential prayer information.
+- **Prayer Notifications**: (Planned) Receive notifications when prayer times occur.
+- **Time Between Adhan and Iqamah**: (Planned) A countdown timer showing time remaining between Adhan (Azan) and Iqamah.

+## Known Issues

+- **Service Worker**: Currently, the service worker does not update prayer times consistently on a daily basis.
+We're investigating a fix for more reliable updates.
+- **Responsiveness**: The design needs improvements to be fully responsive.

+## Planned Features

+- **Notifications**: Implement notifications to alert users when prayer time hits.
+- **Adhan to Iqamah Timer**: A timer between Adhan and Iqamah to help users prepare for prayers.
+- **Better Responsiveness**: Improvements in the UI/UX for better adaptability.

 ## Installation

 To install the extension, follow these steps: